orbitalchicken/Roadmap/Fixed.md

 - blueberry won't launch in VM: "bt-adapter -i" hangs and then segfaults
 - Bash completion doesn't work with all apt commands https://github.com/linuxmint/mintsystem/issues/73
 - xplayer: 'Fit Window to Movie' does not work.
+- machine will not hibernate, (either from the power button (the hibernate option is selected) or from the exit menu) the screen blanks for a couple of seconds then returns to the session) -> pm-hibernate fails, that's upstream.
+We were forcing the hibernation option to be present though, and that was fixed.

 mintupdate:
   - I choosed the new «Auto-upgrade», but it did not start until I made /etc/cron.daily/mintupdate executable.